imanghafoori1/laravel-decorator/README.md

 ![image](https://user-images.githubusercontent.com/6961695/50967860-a389cd80-14ee-11e9-85a5-e3cf346942a3.png)

-Alternatively you can use the `\Decorator` facade to do so
+Alternatively, you can use the `\Decorator` facade to do so